The best cheap Mother's Day gift ideas

 Hobbies and interests

-If all of her kids are grown-up and out of the house, your mum’s probably got a bit more time to take up or return to her own hobbies and interests.
+If all of the kids are grown up and out of the house, your mum’s probably got a bit more time to take up or return to her own hobbies and interests.

 And for those who like to stay a little closer to home (the garden, in this case), how about some gardening goodies?
-This Wooden Paper Potter (£15) from Not on The High Street is an essential eco-friendly piece of kit for beginners and more experienced gardeners alike.
+This Mother's Day seed card is only £4 from Not on The High Street and is an essential eco-friendly piece of kit for beginners and more experienced gardeners alike.

 Or if she’s more athletic, you could try sportswear, equipment, gadgets or even some classes for her to try out.